herbal practitioner in Masaka, Uganda.

 The Fever makes stops in Seattle, Basel and Beijing, but the actual research is done in Africa.
 Among women who have lost six of their twelve children to the fever, among primary school teachers who teach the children how to recognise malaria, in the forest and bush landscapes where the healing plants grow.

 Patrick Ogwang, a pharmacologist, sums it up as follows: “If we free Africa from malaria, we free Africa from poverty.”
 The Fever sketches out a possible route to this freedom, and to a change in Western aid policy.
 It also offers a different view of African history, because malaria is in no way a force of nature, it is a phenomenon that was “made natural” through changes brought by colonialism.
 At least there is now hope that it can be fought using natural means.

 How did you decide on the complex themes which are addressed by Das Fieber?

-On a journey to Saigon I found a passage in the guide book about artemisia annua, a plant from the same family as mugwort.
+On a journey to Saigon I found a passage in the guide book about Artemisia annua, a plant from the same family as mugworth.
 It said this was a Chinese herbal malaria remedy that could well have been the reason Vietnam won the war.
 If that’s right, I thought, then this is a good subject for a movie.
 But I had no idea where this idea would take me.

 How did you find out more?

-At the start we were most interested in the relationship between tropical medicine and colonial wars of conquest: would the colonisation of Africa – apart from the coastal region – even have been possible without the oldest malaria medication, quinine?
+At the start we were most interested in the relationship between tropical medicine and colonial wars of conquest: Would the colonisation of Africa – apart from the coastal region – even have been possible without the oldest malaria medication, quinine?
 The European soldiers, missionaries and farmers died in huge numbers while the local inhabitants were immune from the age of five.
 It was like the parasite was an important defence against invaders.